Nowruz,The Persian New Year and Holiday Traditions

 Haft-Seen Table During Nowruz

-The Haft-Seen table is the centrepiece of the Nowruz celebrations.
+The Haft-Seen table is the centerpiece of the Nowruz celebrations.
 It’s a carefully arranged spread consisting of seven items, each starting with the letter ‘S’ in the Persian language and each symbolizing a different hope for the new year.
-The items usually include Sabzeh (wheat, barley, or lentil sprouts representing rebirth), Samanu (a sweet pudding signifying affluence), Senjed (dried oleaster fruit symbolizing love), Sir (garlic, representing medicine and health), Sib (apples, symbolizing beauty and health), Somaq (sumac berries, representing the colour of sunrise), and Serkeh (vinegar, symbolizing age and patience).
+The items usually include Sabzeh (wheat, barley, or lentil sprouts representing rebirth), Samanu (a sweet pudding signifying affluence), Senjed (dried oleaster fruit symbolizing love), Sir (garlic, representing medicine and health), Sib (apples, symbolizing beauty and health), Somaq (sumac berries, representing the color of sunrise), and Serkeh (vinegar, symbolizing age and patience).

 Sekkeh: A Wish for Prosperity